Framework-R-D/phlex-design/doc/data_organization.rst

 Structure and Representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The in-memory layout of a data product is determined by its type in the specified programming language.
 Phlex does not require that the in-memory representation of a data product shall be the same as its persistent representation :dune:`2 Data Product Representation`.
-In some cases, it may even be advantageous to have multiple in-memory representations for the same data product.
+In some cases, it may even be advantageous to have multiple in-memory representations, and therefore multiple data products types, for the same conceptual data product.

-Data products maintain a separation between their persistent (on-disk) and in-memory representations, allowing flexibility in how they are stored versus how algorithms interact with them (STK #2).
+Data products maintain a separation between their persistent (on-disk) and in-memory representations, allowing flexibility in how they are stored versus how algorithms interact with them.

 Abstract Types and Dependencies